100nandoo/Skripsi/README.md

 4. Flash the first arduino that connected to rfid module with arduino code in arduino folder.
 5. Flash the second arduino with standardFirmata.
 You can find it in file > example > firmata.
 6. Run main.js, by doing these: open project folder in cmd or terminal.

    Type this `node main.js COM3 COM4`
+   COM3 is the arduino with firmata, COM4 is the arduino that connected to rfid module.